 Thursday, April 4 2019

-St. Augustine’s Episcopal Church stands at the heart of a transforming neighborhood near The Wharf development site in Southeast Washington, DC.
+St. Augustine’s Episcopal Church stands at the heart of a transforming neighborhood near The Wharf development site in Southwest Washington, DC.
 Led by its founding parents, the late Supreme Court Justice Thurgood Marshall and his wife Cissy, this racially, culturally, and economically diverse congregation grew out of the Civil Rights Era of the late 1950s, rooted in social justice.

 The new contemporary church, designed with masonry and glass, serves its community and the city as a venue for worship and meeting space.
 The glass façade, its most recognizable feature, juts outward like a sail allowing light to enter and extending views to the Washington Monument, waterfront, and the surrounding neighborhood.
 Learn how this congregation, once hidden behind its overgrown suburban landscape, is now connecting spiritually and physically with the community.